LPology/Simple-Ajax-Uploader/README.md

 Simple Ajax Uploader
 ============================

-Javascript plugin for ajax-style file uploading with progress bar support.
+Javascript plugin for AJAX-style file uploading with progress support.

 ### Features ###
 * Uses XMLHttpRequest and HTML5 file API with fall back to iframe method for Internet Explorer.